nulldriver/cf-cli-resource/README.md

 * `space`: *Optional.* The space to target (required if not set in the source config)
 * `service_instance`: *Required.* The name to give the service instance
 * Options: *Only specify one.*
-  * `credentials`: Credentials, provided inline or in a file, to be exposed in the VCAP_SERVICES environment variable for bound applications
+  * `credentials`: Credentials, provided as YAML, inline json or in a file, to be exposed in the VCAP_SERVICES environment variable for bound applications
   * `syslog_drain_url`: URL to which logs for bound applications will be streamed
   * `route_service_url`: URL to which requests for bound routes will be forwarded.
 Scheme for this URL must be https